 In addition to the traditional major, students may pursue an emphasis in Advanced Financial Analysis, an honors-level program that provides students with a deeper foundation in finance and accounting, supplemented by additional technical competence in financial modeling and coding as applied to finance problems.
 Courses will focus on developing technical skills and applying those skills to solve problems in realistic settings.

 The Student Experience

 In addition to academic pursuits, Finance majors may participate in a variety of experiential learning opportunities.
-The Student Investment Fund (which allows students to practice managing stock portfolios), the Finance Club (a club for students interested in pursuing careers in finance), and Week on Wall Street (a trip to Wall Street for a group of selected Finance majors) are just a few of the clubs, organizations, and events you can enjoy.
+The Student Investment Fund (which allows students to practice managing stock portfolios), the Finance Club (a club for students interested in pursuing careers in finance), University Venture Fund, and Week on Wall Street (a trip to Wall Street for a group of selected Finance majors) are just a few of the clubs, organizations, and events you can enjoy.
 If you want a more individualized networking experience, apply to SMART Start, a mentoring program for business students: if selected, you will be mentored by a David Eccles School of Business alumni through group and one-on-one activities.